anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.rst

-1. Regulatory Compliance and Security Information and Event Management (SIEM) featuring the automated gathering, analysis and correlation of log data across all systems and devices across an operator to provide real-time analysis, event prioritization, reporting, notification and alerting.
+1. Regulatory Compliance and Security Information and Event Management (SIEM) featuring the automated gathering, analysis and correlation of log data across all systems and devices across an operator to provide real-time analysis, event prioritisation, reporting, notification and alerting.
 2. Monitoring across systems in real-time to detect particular log events, patterns, anomalies or inactivity to gauge system and